mlafleur/mlafleur.github.io/_posts/2008-09-04-i-snapped-my-chrome.md

 ---
-Title: I Snapped My Chrome!
+title: I Snapped My Chrome!
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Just For Fun
 ---
 One of the more interesting features in Google&#8217;s new Chrome browser is &#8220;Application Shortcuts&#8221;.
 These are web site links that Chrome places on your Start menu, Desktop and/or Quick Launch bar.
 When launched they open with a trimmed down UI, giving the web application a decidedly &#8220;desktop&#8221; feel.
 I&#8217;ve created shortcuts for a number of applications, including my GMail account.